L.A.’s iconic beach town has an eclectic vibe and distinctly “SoCal” food, sun and fun

 The Butcher’s Daughter is a celeb favourite – you just may spot Jessica Alba or Gwyneth Paltrow.
 The surfer’s burrito was just what I needed after a morning of… walking around the Venice canals and taking photos of the pretty gardens.
 The juices are wonderful as well.

 So.
 Much.
 Great.
 Coffee.
-Around the corner from the Hotel Erwin and just a block from the beach is Menetti’s.
-They also have great pastries.
-A couple of blocks apart on Abbott Kinney are two of the avant-garde of premium coffee: Intelligentsia (Chicago) and Blue Bottle (L.A.)
+Just a block from the beach is Menetti’s – very nice coffee and great pastries.
+A couple of blocks apart on Abbott Kinney Boulevard are two of the avant-garde of premium coffee: Intelligentsia (Chicago) and Blue Bottle (L.A.)

 Matcha Tea - Cha Cha Matcha

 Matcha, a caffeinated Japanese green tea powder is supposed to provide hours of clear-headed energy with a dose of antioxidants.
 Who doesn’t need more of that in their life?
-So I visited Cha Cha Matcha and tried the turmeric and ginger with coconut milk.
+I visited Cha Cha Matcha and tried the turmeric and ginger with coconut milk.
 Yes, I loved it so matcha.
-There are several non-dairy milk options so dream up any combination and they are happy to oblige.
-There are other drinks as well, such as fresh-squeezed lemonade.
+There are several non-dairy milk options here, so dream up any combination and they are happy to oblige.
+Beyond Matcha they have other drinks such as fresh-squeezed lemonade.
 Whatever you choose, you can enjoy it while you walk around Venice to see all the neat street art and murals.

 Ice Cream - Salt & Straw